skwp/dotfiles/README.md

 The files in vim/plugin/settings are customizations stored on a per-plugin basis.
 The main keymap is available in skwp-keymap.vim, but some of the vim files contain key mappings as well (TODO: probably will move them out to skwp-keymap.vim)

+### Debugging vim keymappings

+If you are having unexpected behavior, wondering why a particular key works the way it does,
+use: `:map [keycombo]` (e.g. `:map <C-\>`) to see what the key is mapped to.
+For bonus points, you can see where the mapping was set by using `:verbose map [keycombo]`.
+If you omit the key combo, you'll get a list of all the maps.
+You can do the same thing with nmap, imap, vmap, etc.

 #### Navigation